simplykapoor/teched2022-IN260/exercises/ex1/ex11/README.md

 ## Exercise steps

 Run through the following steps
+1. Open the SAP Integration Suite landing page and logon with the user and password provided to you (see system and logon information provided to you)

-1. Within the Cloud Integration Web UI, switch to the *Design* area
+2. Expand the Navigation pane and switch to the *Design --> Integrations* area

     <br>![Design menu](/exercises/ex1/images/01-0001.png)